PatSunter/credo/doc/credo-glossary.rst

      their programs to complete a task.

    Benchmark
-     In the context of UWA, this means a test of a code's results/performance according to some metric, which has generally been published in the literature.
+     In the context of CREDO, this means a test of a code's results/performance according to some metric, which has generally been published in the literature.